ishaqk1/devex-1/GCDevEx_TermsandConditions_Dec20_2017.md

 1. 15)Proposals will be marked with their receipt time according to their email time stamp on the Opportunity Contact email.
 Only complete Proposals received and marked before the end of the Proposal Period will be considered to have been received on time.
 In the case of a dispute, the Proposal receipt time as recorded on the Opportunity Contact email will prevail, whether accurate or not.

-1. 16)All Proposals and other records submitted to the Issuer in relation to an Opportunity become the property of the Issuer, and subject to the provisions of the Freedom of Information and Protection of Privacy Act (British Columbia)Access to Information Act (Canada), if applicable to the Issuer.
+1. 16)All Proposals and other records submitted to the Issuer in relation to an Opportunity become the property of the Issuer, and subject to the provisions of the Access to Information Act (Canada), if applicable to the Issuer.

 1. 17)Proposals received after the end of the Proposal Period will not be eligible for consideration.